-On Tuesday, February 11, 2011, a dedication took place in front of Sheraton Fort Worth Hotel and Spa, where recently a Chisholm Trail marker was discovered.
+On Tuesday, February 11, 2011, a dedication took place in front of Sheraton Fort Worth Downtown Hotel, where recently a Chisholm Trail marker was discovered.
 Learn more about the Chisholm Trail below.

 The Chisholm Trail was the major route out of Texas for livestock.
 Although it was only used from 1867 to 1884, the longhorn cattle driven north along this route provided a steady source of income that helped the impoverished state recover from the Civil War.
 Youthful trail hands on mustangs gave a Texas flavor to the entire range cattle industry of the Great Plains and made the cowboy an enduring folk hero.